News

 Prince Harry & Meghan Markle Refuse To Work With 4 British Tabloids

-Prince Harry and Meghan Markle have cut ties with four British tabloids just weeks after officially stepping down from their royal roles and moving to Los Angeles.
+Prince Harry and Meghan Markle have cut ties with four British tabloids just weeks after officially retiring from their royal roles and moving to Los Angeles.

 In a letter addressed to the editors of The SunThe Daily MirrorThe Daily Mail and The Daily Express on Sunday, the couple wrote that they will no longer deal with the tabloids because of the “inaccurate” way they have written about them in the past.

 The letter also points out that the couple is not doing this to end criticism: “This policy is not about avoiding criticism.
 It’s not about shutting down public conversation or censoring accurate reporting.”
-They continue on to say that this is not a “blanket statement” for all media, and that people in the media still have a right to criticize them.
+They continue to say that this is not a “blanket statement” for all media, and that people still have a right to criticize them.

 “Media have every right to report on and indeed have an opinion on The Duke and Duchess of Sussex, good or bad.
 But it can’t be based on a lie.
 They also want to be very clear: this is not in any way a blanket policy for all media.”